superliuxz/SimplexAlg/README.md

 # Simplex Algorithm in Matrix Notation
-based on Linear Programming - Foundations and Extensions by Robert J. Vanderbei, chap 6
+based on "Linear Programming - Foundations and Extensions" by Robert J. Vanderbei, chap 6